Museo de Bellas Artes de La Boca Benito Quinquela Martín

 This small, colorful theater, funded by famous Argentine painter Benito Quinquela Martín, was built in 1971 and holds nearly 650 seats....

-Chef Lucas Angelillo presides over this airy eatery, located on the top floor of Fundación Proa.
-Stop in briefly for a fresh juice and...
+Chef Lucas Angelillo presides over this airy eatery, located on the top floor of Fundación Proa (free access).
+Stop in briefly for a...

 Museo de Bellas Artes de La Boca Benito Quinquela Martín information

-Once the home and studio of Benito Quinquela Martín (1890–1977), this fine-arts museum exhibits his works and those of more contemporary Argentine artists.
-The top floor displays Martín’s surrealist paintings, whose broad, rough brush-strokes and dark colors use the port, silhouettes of laboring men, smokestacks and water reflections as recurring themes.
+Once the home and studio of surrealist painter Benito Quinquela Martín (1890–1977), this fine-arts museum exhibits his works and those of other classic Argentine artists.
+Martín used silhouettes of laboring men, smokestacks and water reflections as recurring themes, and painted with broad, rough brush strokes and dark colors.
 There are outdoor sculptures on the rooftop terraces, and the top tier has awesome views of the port.

-In keeping with the museum’s maritime theme there is also a small but excellent permanent collection of painted wooden bowsprits, which are the carved statues projecting forward at the front of ships.
+In keeping with the museum’s maritime theme, there’s also a small but excellent permanent collection of painted wooden bowsprits, which are the carved statues projecting forward at the front of ships.